 The rainy season in the Bolivian highlands occurs between January and February.
 I went in mid-February and was lucky enough to see this nature show.

-The bad thing about going in rainy season
+The bad thing about going in the rainy season

 The bad thing about going during this season is that you may not see something because you get caught in a storm and/or places that have had their access blocked.